seandstewart/bardly/pending/roman/antony-and-cleopatra/11-player.md

 Undo that prayer, by crying out as loud,
 'O, bless my brother!'
 Husband win, win brother,
 Prays, and destroys the prayer; no midway
-'Twixt these extremes at all.
+'Twixt these extremes at all. /

 **MARK ANTONY**
+/ Gentle Octavia,
 Let your best love draw to that point, which seeks
 Best to preserve it: if I lose mine honour,
 I lose myself: better I were not yours